ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

 Within each job, the `SLURM_ARRAY_TASK_ID` environment variable is set and can be used to slightly change how each job is run.

+Note that there is a 2500 job limit for array jobs.

 More information can be found on the [Slurm Documentation](https://slurm.schedmd.com/job_array.html) including other Environment Variables that are set per-job.

 ### Highmem Jobs